ProjetsPL/millto.web/collections/_posts/en/3-simple-tricks-that-will-help-you-lay-tiles-easily.md

 ### Laying tiles for beginners

 If you are a beginner and you are laying tiles for the first time in your life, choose a **simple technique**.
-In this case, the best method is laying tiles in a parallel fashin.
+In this case, the best method is laying tiles in a parallel fashion.
 You can **begin in the middle** of the room and continue placing the tiles towards the external sides.
-Even if you have to cut a tile - it will not visible at the sides, as they are usually covered by furniture and other decorative elements.
+Even if you have to cut a tile - it will not be visible at the sides, as they are usually covered by furniture and other decorative elements.

 {% fig %}